ParangatSingh/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 - Standardizing formats, such as date formats, across all datasets.

 **Data Loading:**
-- Importing processed and merged data into PostgreSQL.
+- Importing processed and merged data into MySQL.
 - Loading data into Power BI for visualization and analysis.

 **Visualizations and Dashboard Design**